TRAILab/TRAILBot/husky/README.md

 To run the needed launch file(s) to use the trailbot follow the steps below:

-Making sure that the husky is turned input:
+Making sure that the husky is turned on:
 ```
 ros2 launch husky_base base.launch.py
 ```